EvoMapViz/EvoMapJS/docs/inputs_details/circle.md

    - *Acceptable*: Any number.

+   {: .note}
+   x and y coordinates are rounded to 2 decimal places when data is loaded into the app to improve performance.

 #### Optional
 {: .mb-lg-3 }

 > <span style="font-size:larger;"><code>continuous_feature_1</code></span> : a continuous feature of the unit at `time`.

-   - *Acceptable*: Any string or number.
+   - *Acceptable*: Any number.

  ⋮

 > <span style="font-size:larger;"><code>continuous_feature_c</code></span> : a continuous feature of the unit at `time`.

-   - *Acceptable*: Any string or number.
+   - *Acceptable*: Any number.

 > <span style="font-size:larger;"><code>discrete_feature_1</code></span> : a discrete feature of the unit at `time`.

-   - *Acceptable*: Any string or number.
+   - *Acceptable*: Any string.

  ⋮

 > <span style="font-size:larger;"><code>discrete_feature_d</code></span> : a discrete feature of the unit at `time`.

-   - *Acceptable*: Any string or number.
+   - *Acceptable*: Any string.

 ## Further requirements and info